ember-intl/ember-intl/README.md

 ## Ember-Intl 2.0

-#### This README is targets the 2.0 API which differs from previous and the current stable versions.
+#### This README targets the 2.0 API which differs from previous and the current stable versions.
 If you are looking for the <= 1.3.0 documentation, [please go here](https://github.com/yahoo/ember-intl/blob/1.3.0/README.md).

 ## Overview
 **Ember Intl is part of [FormatJS][], the docs can be found on the website:**